nairinarinyan/reactive-blocs/README.md

 ## ⚠ WIP

 # Abstract
 BLOC stands for Business Logic Component.
-It's pattern originally created at Google for Flutter apps.
+It was originally created at Google for Flutter apps.
 This repository is a collection of utilities and guides for applying BLOC pattern in React apps using Reactive Functional Programming techniques.
 It also introduces new concepts such as `link`, `executors` and others.